 This architecture enhances the user experience and results in performance optimization.
 Furthermore, geographically distributed multiple cloud service providers are especially essential for organizations with a global clientele.

 5. Avoiding Vendor Lock-in

 Vendor lock-in occurs when organizations go all in with a single cloud provider in that their apps and services are entirely compatible with that particular cloud only.
-Organizations become so tied up to a single provider that migrating to another cloud becomes difficult, expensive, and time-consuming.
+Organizations become so tied to a single provider that migrating to another cloud becomes difficult, expensive, and time-consuming.
 This dynamic puts that single cloud vendor in a position where they can raise their prices and change terms of service at will, leaving organizations feeling trapped.

 A multi-cloud infrastructure is a perfect remedy to avoid vendor lock-in, and it forces cloud vendors to offer competitive rates and improve services.
 When the cloud architecture is inherently designed to work with multiple cloud services, shifting workloads from one cloud to another becomes a breeze.
-Organizations never feel locked-in with a single provider; hence, they are never forced to accept a cloud vendor’s unreasonable conditions.
+Organizations never feel locked in with a single provider; hence, they are never forced to accept a cloud vendor’s unreasonable conditions.

 6. No Single Point of Failure